Rocketdude1984/EchoWeather/Parts/Main/README.md

 * (2) - 18650 battery holders
 * 1.5" OD PVC pipe (about 10" long)
 * 1.5" 90° elbow fitting -- if mounting on a vertical surface
+* About 3/4" square pieces of cut plastic milk gallon (to act as light diffuser for ambient light sensor and UV sensor).

 *See electrical (WIP) for electrical components in main box.*